dbnsky/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/readme.md

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

 ## Difficulties
+We faced minor difficulties which could have been avoided by reading carefully the documenation.
+All steps are well-explained with usefull informations, links and schemas.
+The most difficult part was to understand and to answer the question with our words !

 ## Conclusion
 This lab was one of the most interesting that we've ever done!
 We really enjoy working on it and we've improved our knowledge related to Docker and HAProxy.
-We are now aware about difficulties and concepts behind a dynamic scaling environment used in a production context.
+To conclude, we are now aware about difficulties and concepts behind a dynamic scaling environment used in a production context.